Card Games To Play With Kids When You're Stuck At Home

 Tell them ellaslist sent you:

-Old Favourite around the world.
-Any old pack of cards will do.
+This is an old favourite around the world, and any old pack of cards will do.
 You could even play this with coasters or business cards (empty out that handbag!).

 Divide the pile in 2 (or the number of players you have) face down.
 All players turn out their cards at the same time into a pile in front of them.
 When two cards match, the winner of the hand is the person that yells out “SNAP” as they slam their hands down on to the pile of cards.